icykoneko/ff14-fish-tracker-app/README.md

 # FFX|V Fish Tracker App
 A webapp designed for tracking big fish and arranging them by which fish are less often available rather than just available right now.

+## Development Notes
+This repo makes use of submodules and symlinks.
+When cloning, please include the `--recurse-submodules` option.

+If using Windows, you have a couple options for handling symlinks:

+1. Follow the instructions in https://stackoverflow.com/questions/5917249/git-symlinks-in-windows, creating the command aliases.
+Then, after cloning, you should be able to just run `git submodules foreach --recursive git checkout-symlinks` to fix the links.
+2. Enable the permissions for creating symlinks in Git for Windows; see https://github.com/git-for-windows/git/wiki/Symbolic-Links.

 ## Building sprites
 In order to cut down on GET requests, all of the images are bundled into a single sprite image.